Habib-creater/stm32f411-imu-development-board/README.md

 ### 1. STM32F411CEU6 MCU

 The STM32F411CEU6 provides the main processing and control functionality of the board.

-It is responsible for:

-- Application firmware
-- USB communication
-- IMU data processing
-- GPIO control
-- External peripheral interfacing
-- Debugging through SWD

 ### 2. MPU-6050 IMU